SigmaCloudServices/AFRelay/README.md

 # AFRelay: Billing Microservice with Integration to the Argentine Tax Agency

 **AFRelay** is a middleware that eliminates the need to manually build XML and lets developers work with AFIP as if it were a REST API.
 Free.
+No SaaS.
 No closed-source infrastructure.
-No XML.
+No XML and no SOAP manipulated by the developer.

 - Fully async I/O network, capable of handling simultaneous requests without blocking.
 - Automatically renews the access ticket each 11 hours and when the service starts.